Energy Market

 Is E.ON buying OVO Energy?

-E.ON SE is in advanced talks to acquire OVO Energy's retail business for £550-600m.
-As of early May 2026 nothing has been signed.
-EDF and Telecom Plus were earlier interested parties, so the deal could still fall through.
+Advanced talks for OVO's retail business at £550-600m.
+Nothing signed.
+EDF and Telecom Plus were earlier interested, so the deal could fall through.

-How big would the combined E.ON OVO supplier be?
+How large would the combined E.ON OVO supplier be?

 Why is OVO Energy being sold?

-Limited upstream hedging left OVO exposed when wholesale prices surged in 2022.
-It lost around half a million customers in 2023 and has been exploring sale options since 2025.
-Founder Stephen Fitzpatrick is keeping the Kaluza software platform separate.
+Limited hedging left OVO exposed when wholesale prices surged in 2022.
+It lost half a million customers in 2023 and has explored sale options since 2025.
+Fitzpatrick keeps Kaluza separate.

 What happens to OVO Energy customers if the deal goes through?

-Nothing changes in the short term.
-Any migration would move OVO accounts to E.ON Next on the Kraken platform.
-Ofgem rules protect existing tariff terms for at least 30 days.
-Fixed tariff rates are protected for the full term regardless of who owns the contract.
+Nothing in the short term.
+Any migration moves OVO accounts to E.ON Next on Kraken.
+Ofgem holds tariff terms 30 days.
+Fixed rates run for the full term.

 Will the CMA approve the E.ON OVO merger?